dslik/infoviz-surveys/waterfall.md

 # Overview

-Waterfall visualizations represent three dimensions of information as an image on a 2D plane, where one of the dimensions is time.
+Waterfall visualizations (more generally known as spectrograms) represent three dimensions of information as an image on a 2D plane, where one of the dimensions is time.

 Axis are typically: